Azure7x/frontend-nanodegree-arcade-game/README.md

 * The keyboard arrows control the players movement.
 * Touching the crossing bugs resets the player to the starting position.
 * Game is won when the player reaches the water above the crossing bugs.
+* Try to get all the stars for an extra challenge.

 ## Dependencies